HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ![Alt text](/images/medipixel/mp_screen_shot.png)
 Lung cancer is placed in a top position in cancer death rate.
-In 2015 total 17,399 people died by lung cancer in Korea.
+In 2015 total 17,399 people was killed by lung cancer in Korea.
-It was so high that this portion took 27.9% in the total amount of cancer deaths.
+It is fatal in that it takes 27.9% in the total amount of cancer deaths.
-The reason why lung cancer has high death rate is that efficient inspection process does not exist.
+The reason for its high death rate is that efficient inspection process does not exist yet.

+In many cases, biopsy is taken to confirm whether a patient has lung cancer or not.
+It, however, should be avoided as much as possible since it is an invasive inspection.
+Usually chest computed tomography (CT) is used for biopsy screening, so radiologist’s role of reading CT correctly is very important.

-In the light of sharing experience that accumulated over time, decision support system based on AI is widely adopted in various industrial fields.
+In the light of sharing experience accumulated over time, decision support system based on AI has been widely adopted in various industrial fields.
-In medical domain, the need of rapid and precise diagnosis decision is intensifying.
+In medical domain, the need of quick and precise diagnosis decision is intensifying.
-Therefore, this kind of system is being researched by many scientist.
-Medipixel’s lung cancer project was designed to fulfill those needs.
+Hence, this kind of system has been being researched by many scientists and Medipixel’s lung cancer project is designed to fulfill those needs.
 We co-worked with [Asan Medical Center](http://eng.amc.seoul.kr/gb/lang/main.do) and ended up developing Lung Cancer Diagnosis Clinical Decision Support System.

 It takes the following advantages